478mkharb/devops-learning/Interview/Docker.md

 ## Q32.
 What does `ENTRYPOINT` do?

 **Definition:** `ENTRYPOINT` specifies the primary executable that the container is intended to run.
+Runtime arguments are appended to an exec-form `ENTRYPOINT`; `--entrypoint` can be used to override the image ENTRYPOINT.

 Example: